christikaes/hubot-adventuretime/README.md

 ## Know any good GIFs?

 This project is hosted on gitub!
-You can contribut prompt-response pairs here: https://github.com/christinakayastha/hubot-adventuretime/blob/master/src/data.json
+You can contribute prompt-response pairs here: https://github.com/christinakayastha/hubot-adventuretime/blob/master/src/data.json